DonClaveau3/ccc-solutions/README.md

 - [Glossary of globalization concepts](https://learn.microsoft.com/en-us/globalization/reference/glossary)

-Created during 6 evening sessions (mostly weekends) after putting the kid to bed Built on VS Code running in WSL: Ubuntu
+Built on VS Code running in WSL: Ubuntu
 Tested against wc (GNU coreutils) 8.32

-Personal notes:
+# Personal notes:
+- I created this during 6 evening sessions (mostly weekends) after putting the kid to bed
 - This was my first project in Go.
 I wanted to try a new language and Go is popular.
 Some things that stood out:
   - nil instead of null
   - types go after names in declarations (like Typescript)